-The new lunch meal pattern became effective July 1, 2012, the beginning of SY 2012-2013.
-With the exception of the new milk requirement, changes to the breakfast program were phased-in beginning July 1, 2013 (SY 2013-2014).
-See the implementation chart in the FNS website: http://www.fns.usda.gov/cnd/Governance/Legislation/nutritionstandards.htm
+The updated lunch meal pattern became effective July 1, 2012, the beginning of SY 2012-2013.
+With the exception of the milk requirement, which took place following enactment of HHFKA, changes to the breakfast program were phased-in beginning July 1, 2013 (SY 2013-2014).
+See the implementation chart in the FNS website: